maxdemaio/music/src/content/blog/mixing-fundamentals.md

 ## Keep an eye on the stereo output decibels

 The stereo output serves as the channel for all audio in the mix.
 Monitoring the stereo decibel output is crucial, indicating the overall volume of the song.
 Maintaining a level around `-0.5db` to `-0.6db` which is in the green ensures optimal headroom and space for subsequent mastering processes.
+We'd ideally like our resulting master level to end up being around `-6db` to `-3db`.

 ## Helpful tips for organization